Amet13/ODYSSEY/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All existing functionality still works
 - [ ] New functionality has been tested

-## 📸 Screenshots (if applicable)

-Add screenshots or GIFs to show the changes visually.

 ## 📋 Checklist

 - [ ] My code follows the project's style guidelines